 How to get there

 Car parking (with 2 disabled bays) and bicycle racks are available at the Pavilion, off Westmorland Drive, Warfield RG42 3QP.
-For directions to Westmorland Park please visit our location map.

 To find out more about getting involved with nature conservation activities in your local area visit